MPRE Test Day Policies

-- denial of the examinee’s bar application on character and fitness grounds
+- denial of the candidate’s bar application on character and fitness grounds

-- disciplinary action by a bar authority if the examinee is already admitted to practice law
+- disciplinary action by a bar authority if the candidate is already admitted to practice law

-NCBE and LSAC take steps to ensure standardized administration on the test day.
-If events occur that cause testing to be cancelled or interrupted, involve a mistiming of the test, result in a deviation from required testing procedures, raise concerns about possible advance access to an exam’s content by one or more examinees, and/or otherwise disrupt or compromise the normal testing process or the validity of test scores, NCBE will examine the situation and determine if corrective action is warranted, including score cancellation(s) or nonscoring of answer sheets.
-If NCBE, in its sole discretion, determines that action is warranted, the affected examinees will be offered the option either to retest at no additional fee or to receive a refund of their examination fees (unless the affected examinees are found to have caused or been involved in the conduct which resulted in the corrective action, in which event NCBE shall have the right to withhold either or both of these options).
-If NCBE offers a retest and an examinee selects that option, the examinee must retake the entire exam in order to produce a valid score.
+If NCBE, in its sole discretion, determines that action is warranted, the affected candidates may be offered the option either to retest at no additional fee or to receive a refund of their test fees (unless the affected candidates are found to have caused or been involved in the conduct which resulted in the corrective action, in which event NCBE shall have the right to withhold either or both of these options).
+If NCBE offers a retest and a candidate selects that option, the candidate must retake the entire exam in order to produce a valid score.

 Cancellation of Scores by NCBE

-NCBE reserves the right to cancel test scores when there is reason to believe that the scores are invalid.
-Cases of testing irregularities such as falsification of one’s identity, impersonation of another examinee (surrogate testing), unusual similarities in the answers of examinees, or other indicators that the test scores may not be valid may result in the cancellation of test scores.
-When NCBE decides to cancel test scores, examinees are notified before any action is taken (except in cases of testing disruptions or compromises discussed above).
-The notice includes information about the options available regarding the planned score cancellation, including procedures for appealing the cancellation decision.
-In any such appeal, the issue to be decided is whether NCBE acted reasonably and in good faith in deciding to cancel the score(s).
+When NCBE decides to cancel test scores, candidates are notified before final action is taken (except in cases of testing disruptions or compromises discussed above).
+The notice includes information about the options available regarding the planned action, including procedures for appealing the decision.
+In any such appeal, the issue to be decided is whether NCBE acted reasonably and in good faith in deciding to take action.

-Written complaints about testing conditions or procedures must be received at LSAC within six calendar days of the test date.
-(Note: Test Center Review responses will not be considered written complaints for this purpose.)
-Please submit complaints directly to LSAC and not to NCBE.
-Complaints may be detailed in an email to MPREinfo@LSAC.org, a fax to 215-968-1277, or a letter to
+Formal complaints about testing conditions or procedures must be received in writing at NCBE within six calendar days of your test date.
+(Note: survey responses or other communications with Pearson VUE will not be considered formal written complaints for this purpose.)
+Complaints can be submitted at https://www.ncbex.org/mprecomplaints/ or in a letter addressed to: